slatedocs/slate/source/index.md

 		<tr>
 			<td>Affiliate ID</td>
 			<td>aflid</td>
 			<td>The affiliate ID associated with this transaction.
-Encoded as a string.</td>
+Encoded as a string.
+Maximum length is 100 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>